-In 2023/24 the service aims to:
+In 2024/25 the service aims to:

-- Provide advice and support to businesses and residents - Maintain an effective food inspection program, comprising both routine planned & unplanned inspections seeking to achieve a total of 100%, in line with the requirements of the Food Law Code of Practice.
-To investigate, and instigate an action plan should this figure fall below 90%. - Ensure that any high-risk complaints are addressed - Maintain a level of 97% of premises rating 3 or above - Respond to any future Covid-19 pandemic, and recovery, as required - Maintain and improve service delivery of health & safety provision within the district to capitalise on advances made in the 2022/23 financial year. - Maintain and improve service delivery at site specific events within the district. - Respond to and implement the proposed changes to the Food Law Code of Practice (and Practice Guidance), and their effect on food service delivery. - 9.2.
+- Provide advice and support to businesses and residents. - Maintain an effective food inspection program, comprising both routine planned & unplanned inspections seeking to achieve a total of 100%, in line with the requirements of the Food Law Code of Practice. - To investigate and instigate an action plan should this figure fall below 90%. - Ensure that any high-risk complaints are addressed. - Maintain a level of 97% of premises rating 3 or above. - Maintain and improve service delivery of health & safety provision within the district to capitalise on advances made in the 2022/23 financial year. - Maintain and improve service delivery at site specific events within the district. - Respond to and implement the proposed changes to the Food Law Code of Practice (and Practice Guidance), and their effect on food service delivery. - 9.2.
 The Food Law Code of Practice (March 2021) provides opportunity for a range of interventions in relation to food premises.
 The approach that the Council takes regarding these interventions is linked to its corporate enforcement policy, which officers have regard for when making any decision.
-The planned programme of intervention is shown in the table below
+The planned programme of intervention is shown in the table below.

 Category Inspection Frequency No of Premises

-Α 6 months 2
+Α 6 months 1

-В 12 months 25
+В 12 months 24

-С 18 months 101
+С 18 months 89

-D 24 months 74
+D 24 months 214

-E 36 months 6
+E 36 months 74

-UNRATED 26
+UNRATED 48

 9.3.
-The above table represents a normal routine inspection programme for the Year 2023/24 of 234.
-Of these, 228 require a physical food hygiene
+The above table represents a normal routine inspection programme for the Year 2024/25 of 450.
+Of these, 376 require a physical food hygiene inspection, and 74 category E are inspected via an Alternative Enforcement Strategy.

-- inspection, and 6 category E are inspected via an Alternative Enforcement Strategy. - 9.4.
+- 9.4.
 Food hygiene inspections undertaken which do not form part of the routine inspection programme are estimated to add a further 20 to 30% to these figures.
-Non-routine inspections include: - - Paid for food hygiene inspections undertaken as part of the Food Hygiene Rating Scheme. - Food hygiene inspections undertaken as part of a complaint investigation. - New food businesses opening after 1st April 2023. - Changes to the risk rating, resulting in more frequent inspection. - 9.5.
-The true food inspection programme, comprising of both the routine planned, and unplanned inspection program, is estimated at between 274 and 296 food hygiene inspections required in the current financial year.
-The reduction in the number of food businesses operating within the district may be significantly linked to the impact of the Covid pandemic, and current financial crisis.
-This has the potential to be a volatile situation whereby the number of food businesses operating within the district may further reduce, or significantly increase, dependent on economic stability. - 9.6.
+Non-routine inspections include: - - Paid for food hygiene inspections undertaken as part of the Food Hygiene Rating Scheme. - Food hygiene inspections undertaken as part of a complaint investigation. - New food businesses opening after 1st April 2024. - Changes to the risk rating, resulting in more frequent inspection. - 9.5.
+The true food inspection programme, comprising of both the routine planned, and unplanned inspection program, is estimated at between 451 and 489 food hygiene inspections required in the current financial year. - 9.6.
 Food sampling is an important aspect of food safety enforcement, providing information about the microbiological safety of food available within the district.
 Sampling will be undertaken in accordance with the relevant guidance and may be taken during a routine inspection, in response to a complaint or as part of a national sampling programme. - 9.7.
 The Council ensures that a risk-based approach to inspections occurs in regard to its health and safety obligations.
 Reference is made to targeting advice produced by the Health and Safety Executive contained within Local Authority Guidance LAC 67/2 version 12, ensuring we are aligned with wider national priorities, and other relevant guidance.
 Programmed work focuses on reports that are received from members of the public or reports that are received via the Health and Safety Executive. - 9.8.
 The Council is required to undertake accident investigations relating to fatalities and life changing injuries as a result of poor health and safety practice.
-We also investigate cases of occupational ill health and dangerous occurrences as defined by the Reporting of Incidences, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013. - 9.9.
+We also investigate cases of occupational ill health and dangerous occurrences as defined by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013. - 9.9.
 The Council works in partnership with the UK Health Security Agency to identify, control and prevent the spread of infectious diseases.